flying-peanut/KPRMKDTI/README.md

-# ProtFPreDTI: A Protein Feature-Based Predictor for Drug-Target Interaction
+# KPRMKDTI: A Framework for Predicting Drug-Target Interactions Integrating Feature Extraction from Large Language Models and RBMO-Based Optimal Feature Selection

 ## Table of Contents